aws-amplify/docs/.github/PULL_REQUEST_TEMPLATE/internal_contributors.md

 - [ ] Does this PR include filetypes other than markdown or images?
 Please add or update unit tests accordingly.

-- [ ] Are any pages being deleted with this PR?
+- [ ] Are any files being deleted with this PR?
 If so have the needed redirects been created?

 - [ ] Are all links in mdx files using the mdx link syntax?